Renewal Contact Processes: phase transition and survival: Extinction

 In this section we prove uniform upper bounds for $\tilde{t}_n$ and $h_n$ in terms of $h_{n-1}$ and $\tilde{t}_{n-1}$.
 From here on we consider boxes $B_n$ with $a_{n} = 2^{n}$.

 \textbf{Temporal half-crossings.} Let us upper bound the quantity $\tilde{t}_n$.
 For this part we work under the assumption that $\mu$ satisfies~\eqref{eq:theta_choice_mu_improved}.
 Define

-and notice that event $G_i$ is measurable with respect to the $\sigma$-algebra that looks all renewal processes and Poisson processes of $B_n$ up to time $(i+1) b_{n-1}$, which we denote $\cG_i$.
-Moreover, consider event $J = J_n(b_{n-1},b_{n-1})$ defined in Corollary~\ref{coro:moment_condition} and notice $J \in \cG_1$.
+and notice that event $G_i$ is measurable with respect to the $\sigma$-algebra that looks all renewal processes and Poisson processes of $B_n$ up to time $(i+1) b_{n-1}$.
+Moreover, consider event $J = J_n(b_{n-1},b_{n-1})$ defined in Corollary~\ref{coro:moment_condition} and notice $J$ is depends on the point processes up to time $2b_{n-1}$.

 Assuming that $b_n/2 > 3 b_{n-1}$, notice that we have

 implying that we can write